Chepstow Racecourse Guide

 • The course is a left-handed oval of 1 mile and 4 furlongs, with a run-in of 4 furlongs.

-• The course is known for its steeplechase fences, which are among the toughest in the country.
+• The course is renowned for its steeplechase fences, which are among the most challenging in the country.

 • Chepstow Racecourse hosts a variety of races throughout the year, including flat races, steeplechases and hurdle races.

-• The course is also home to the Chepstow Summer Festival, which is held in June and features a variety of entertainment.
+• The course is also home to the Chepstow Summer Festival, held in June, which features a variety of entertainment.

 Popular Questions